 Jot down the IP address of your Fire TV and keep it handy for method #2.

 You can now use apps from outside Amazon’s app ecosystem.
-The most difficult part of this process is actually getting the VPN app onto the Fire TV because Amazon didn’t make it very easy to download APK files or use Google Play.
+The most difficult part of this process is actually getting the VPN on Firestick because Amazon didn’t make it very easy to download APK files or use Google Play.
 You can choose any of the methods below based on what best suits you.